bertofurth/Seagate-Central-Debian/README.md

 This is a procedure for installing a basic Debian Linux system on a Seagate Central NAS.

-Note that these instructions only get the unit to the point of having a a very basic Debian based Linux operating system with a working ssh service.
+Note that these instructions are designed to get the unit to the point of having a very basic Debian based Linux operating system with a working ssh service installed.

 It is assumed that users embarking on this upgrade process have some familiarity with the basics of operating and maintaining a Debian based